pyeventsourcing/eventsourcing/docs/topics/application.rst

 Close
 -----

-It is useful to unsubscribe any handlers subscribed by the policies (avoids dangling handlers being called inappropriately, if the process isn't going to terminate immediately).
+It is useful to unsubscribe any handlers subscribed by the policies (avoids dangling handlers being called inappropriately, if the process isn't going to terminate immediately, such as when this documentation is tested as part of the library's test suite).

 .. code:: python